programminghistorian/jekyll/lessons/mac-installation.md

 try this.

-In your text editor, create a new file, enter the following two-line program and save it to your `programming-historian`{.filename} directory as `hello-world.py`{.filename}
+In your text editor, create a new file, enter the following two-line program and save it to your `programming-historian` directory as `hello-world.py`

 ``` python
 # hello-world.py
 print 'hello world'
 ```

-Your chosen text editor should have a “`Run`{.filename}” button that will allow you to execute your program.
+Your chosen text editor should have a “`Run`” button that will allow you to execute your program.
 If you are using TextWrangler, click on the “\#!” button and Run.
-If all went well, it should look something like this:
+If all went well, it should look something like
+this:

 ![TextWrangler-hello-world][]